NSWC-Crane/passive_range/camera_capture/README.md

 ## Build

-The project uses CMake as the pmrimary mechanism to build the executables.
+The project uses CMake as the primary mechanism to build the executables.
 There are some modifications that may have to be made to the CMakeLists.txt file in order to get the project to build successfully.

 The first thing that must be done is to create an environment variable called "PLATFORM".
 The CMakeLists.txt file uses this variable to determine where to look for the other required repositories and/or libraries.
 These will be machine specific.